tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Secure the Weakest Link

 _Secure the Weakest Link_ theme is, according to the authors of the guidelines[#coding1][] about always targeting the implementation of security features to protect the currently weakest link in the overall security chain.
-The reasonning behind this statement is that attackers will always use the path of the least resistance when attacking a system.
+The reasoning behind this statement is that attackers will always use the path of the least resistance when attacking a system.
 For instance they will not try to break your encryption, they will just try to directly get access to a part of the system where the information is stored unencrypted, or get access to the decryption key using social engineering for instance.